phunanon/uMod/README.md

 - allow censored messages through GlobalChat
 - repetitive message timeout (both same message in a row and multiple messages in short period of time)
 - ability to send alerts in the channel they were triggered by
+- different handler for registering slash commands which is only called via process.env

 ## To host it yourself